 6. Spotlight a retro light fixture.

-Bring in a few midcentury pieces, like a set of vintage chairs or Jonathan Adler ceramics, and mix them with a few items that are personal to you, such as meaningful artwork or houseplants in handcrafted pots.
+Consider bringing in just a few midcentury pieces, like a set of vintage chairs or ceramics.
+Then mix them with items that are personal to you, such as meaningful artwork or houseplants in handcrafted pots.
 This midcentury living room designed by Emily Henderson went the eclectic route, and it simply sings.

 8. Create a midcentury reading nook.